Philippine Revolution: Biak-na-Bato

 Augmented by new recruits from Spain, government troops recaptured several towns in Cavite, taking Imus on March 25, 1897.
 The head of the Spanish expeditionary force, General José de Lacambre, then offered amnesty to all who would surrender and accept Spanish authority.
 In May 1897, the Spanish captured Maragondon, forcing the Government of the Philippine Republic to move to Mt.
 Buntis.
 By June, the Spanish had taken Mendez Nunez, Amadeo, Alfonso, Bailen and Magallanes with little resistance.
 The Spanish planned war, including the concentration of rebel relatives and friends in camps.

 As argued by Apolinario Mabini and others, the succession of defeats for the rebels could be attributed to discontent that resulted from Andrés Bonifacio's death.
 Mabini wrote:

-This tragedy smothered the enthusiasm for the revolutionary cause, and hastened the failure of the insurrection in Cavite, because many from Manila, Laguna and Batangas, who were fighting for the province (of Cavite), were demoralized and quit...
+This tragedy smothered the enthusiasm for the revolutionary cause, and hastened the failure of the insurrection in Cavite, because many from Manila, La Laguna and Batangas, who were fighting for the province (of Cavite), were demoralized and quit...

 In other areas, some of Bonifacio's associates, such as Emilio Jacinto and Macario Sakay, never subjected their military commands to Emilio Aguinaldo's authority.

 Aguinaldo and his men retreated northward, from one town to the next, until they finally settled in Biak-na-Bato, in the town of San Miguel de Mayumo in Bulacan.
 Here they established what became known as the Republic of Biak-na-Bato, with a constitution drafted by Isabelo Artacho and Felix Ferrer, based on the first Cuban Constitution.

 The new Spanish Governor-General Fernando Primo de Rivera, declaring "I can take Biak-na-Bato.
 Any army can capture it.
 But I cannot end the rebellion", proffered peace to the revolutionaries.
 A lawyer named Pedro Paterno volunteered to be negotiator between the two sides.
-For four months, he traveled between Manila and Biak-na-Bato.
+For four months, he travelled between Manila and Biak-na-Bato.
 His hard work finally bore fruit when, on December 14 to 15, 1897, the Pact of Biak-na-Bato was signed.
 Consisting of three documents, it called for the following agenda: